Program Overview

 The intestinal and multivisceral transplant fellowship has been designed to provide comprehensive training in patient care, surgical techniques, and clinical research.
 The medical management before transplantation focuses on the nutritional support of the short bowel syndrome patients, gut rehabilitation, pathology of the complex gastrointestinal disorders and candidate selection.
-Teaching the cutting edge surgical techniques of donor and recipient operations including allograft implantation aims to polish the surgical skills of the transplant fellow, increase the creativity and broaden the surgical ability to safely handle complex abdominal diseases.
+Teaching the cutting-edge surgical techniques of donor and recipient operations including allograft implantation aims to polish the surgical skills of the transplant fellows, increase their creativity and broaden the surgical ability to safely handle complex abdominal diseases.
 The transplant fellow will master the post-operative care of the most complex and highly immunogenic allograft recipients including monitoring of immunosuppression and critical care management with prompt response to the post-operative medical and surgical complications.
 With more than 200 patients being evaluated annually for gut rehabilitation including surgical reconstruction and transplantation, the intestinal and multivisceral transplant fellow is intended to develop a cumulative experience in the medical and surgical treatment of patients with intestinal failure.
 The case volume is an equal mix of both adult and pediatric transplants.
 In addition, the fellows will participate in a large number of ancillary procedures such as portal hypertensive surgery and intestinal reconstructive procedures.

 The focus during the first 3 months of the fellowship year is on the state-of-art management of short bowel syndrome and postoperative care of both adult and pediatric intestinal and multivisceral recipients.
 Meanwhile, they participate in the donor operation learning the surgical techniques of retrieving the different types of intestinal allografts including intestine, en bloc liver/intestine, and multivisceral.
-They will also learn the bench technique of preparing the visceral allograft particularly the required complex vascular reconstruction.
-At the end of the first half of the year, fellows are able to take the lead in the donor operation and actively participate in the recipient procedure particularly removal of the native organs.
+They will also learn the bench technique of preparing the visceral allograft, particularly the required complex vascular reconstruction.
+At the end of the first half of the year, fellows are able to take the lead in the donor operation and actively participate in the recipient procedure, particularly the removal of the native organs.
 During the second half of the fellowship period, the trainees are usually able to perform part of the lengthy and very challenging transplant operation including vascular reconstruction and restoration of continuity of the gastrointestinal tract.
-At the end of the fellowship, the fellow is usually capable of performing straight forward cases of isolated intestinal and combined liver/intestinal transplantation.
-Fellows with gifted hands and fine surgical techniques are usually able to take full responsibility in transplanting complex patients with multivisceral transplantation.
+At the end of the fellowship, the fellow is usually capable of performing straightforward cases of isolated intestinal and combined liver/intestinal transplantation.
+Fellows with gifted hands and fine surgical techniques are usually able to take full responsibility for transplanting complex patients with multivisceral transplantation.

-Intestinal and multivisceral transplantation is an evolving field with great opportunities for clinical research and establishment of a unique academic career for a young transplant surgeon.
+Intestinal and multivisceral transplantation is an evolving field with great opportunities for clinical research and the establishment of a unique academic career for a young transplant surgeon.
 One of the academic goals of this highly specialized program is to assist the transplant fellow in conducting valuable clinical research activities that will help him to better understand the different aspects of the procedure.
 For further advancement of the field of intestinal and multivisceral transplantation, the program is currently focusing on the following areas of relevant clinical research:

-- Organ preservation and monitoring of ischemia reperfusion injury
+- Organ preservation and monitoring of ischemia-reperfusion injury

 - Allograft Immunogenicity and induction of tolerance